wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_eth_getTransactionByBlockHashAndIndex.md

 ---
-title: avax:eth_getTransactionByBlockHashAndIndex \[POST\]
+title: avax:eth_getTransactionByBlockHashAndIndex - Avalanche
-description: Returns information about a transaction by block hash and transactionindex position.
+description: Example code for the avax:eth_getTransactionByBlockHashAndIndex json-rpc method. Сomplete guide on how to use avax:eth_getTransactionByBlockHashAndIndex json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters